 Anthony Ghiotto

-Tony Ghiotto is a Teaching Professor of Law at University of Illinois College of Law, as well as a trial advocacy expert and former Air Force judge advocate.
+Tony Ghiotto is a Teaching Professor of Law at University of Illinois College of Law, as well as a trial advocacy expert and served as an active duty Air Force judge advocate for twelve years before entering academia.
 He is the director of the Kimball R. and Karen Gatsis Anderson Center for Advocacy and Professionalism, where he trains future lawyers in trial advocacy, appellate work, negotiations, and professional ethics.
 A dedicated educator, he also coaches award-winning trial and moot court teams.

 Before joining academia, Professor Ghiotto spent nearly 12 years as a judge advocate in the U.S. Air Force, handling complex felony prosecutions, advising military leadership, and serving in Afghanistan for detainee proceedings.
 He continues to serve as a lieutenant colonel in the Air Force Reserves.